-'''

-mod/example/
+mod/example/ composer.json

-manifest.xml

-'''

 Actions

 Plugins should place scripts for actions an actions/ directory, and furthermore should use the name of the action to determine the location within that directory.

 For example, the action my/example/action would go in my_plugin/actions/my/example/action. php.
 This makes it very obvious which script is associated with which action.